What You Need To Know About The New Documents On The 2016 Trump Tower Meeting

 By the time Donald Trump Jr. received emails that described an offer of help from Moscow in June, Russians had been drilling pilot wells into the Trump campaign for months.

-The Russian government had a longstanding relationship with Trump's top national security aide, retired Lt.
+The Russian government had a long-standing relationship with Trump's top national security aide, retired Lt.
 Gen. Mike Flynn.
 Russian agents had made overtures to foreign policy adviser George Papadopoulos in London in March 2016, according to court documents.
 Another Russian reached out via the National Rifle Association in May, according to one congressional report.

 In fact, the overture that Trump Jr. received in June 2016 wasn't even the only such outreach of that month.
 Another request for a meeting came into the campaign via another avenue about the same time that Trump Jr. received his now well-known email on June 3.
 The message described, via intermediaries, an offer of help for the Trump campaign from Russia's top federal prosecutor, Yuri Chaika.

-After all the earlier Russian attempts to get through, here was finally one known to have worked: "If it's what you say, I love it, especially later in the summer" Trump Jr. wrote to the intermediary who pitched him the meeting.
+After all the earlier Russian attempts to get through, here was finally one known to have worked: "If it's what you say, I love it, especially later in the summer," Trump Jr. wrote to the intermediary who pitched him the meeting.
 He told Senate investigators that what he "loved" was the prospect of getting damaging information about Clinton.

 Trump Jr. invited his brother-in-law Jared Kushner and then-Trump campaign chairman Paul Manafort to host attorney Natalia Veselnitskaya, lobbyist Rinat Akhmetshin, real estate dealer Irakly Kaveladze and others.

 But Veselnitskaya didn't bring high-powered "dirt" on Clinton that Trump Jr. had been promised, according to the accounts of people in the Judiciary Committee material.
-Instead, the tip she offered was about investors Dirk and Robert Ziff, whom she alleged may have funneled money improperly out of Russia via Cyprus to the Democratic National Committee.
+Instead, the tip she offered was about investors Dirk and Robert Ziff, who she alleged might have funneled money improperly out of Russia via Cyprus to the Democratic National Committee.

-That nugget didn't impress Trump Jr. and the other Americans, according to their accounts, and evidently they did not express any desire to do the additional investigating that Veselnitskaya said would be necessary to substantiate it and use it as a political weapon against Democrats.
+That nugget didn't impress Trump Jr. and the other Americans, according to their accounts, and evidently they did not express any desire to do the additional investigating that Veselnitskaya said would be necessary to substantiate and use it as a political weapon against Democrats.

 So although Trump Jr. did get something from his Russian guests, it was not the dirt on Clinton he was first promised, and not dirt sufficient for him to have made any kind of reciprocal commitment to Veselnitskaya or the others — at least according to his own testimony.